tkhq/docs/docs/documentation/FAQ.md

 ### Is my country supported?

 Turnkey is not currently available to users in any countries currently subject to US OFAC sanctions.

+### Where can I learn more about Turnkey's internal architecture?

+Check out our whitepaper, available at [whitepaper.turnkey.com](https://whitepaper.turnkey.com)!
+It covers our foundations and architecture in great detail.